Haidra-Org/AI-Horde/index.md

 <img style="float:right" src="https://raw.githubusercontent.com/db0/Stable-Horde/main/img/{stable_image}.jpg" width="300" /> This is a crowdsourced distributed cluster of [Stable Diffusion generators](https://github.com/db0/stable-diffusion-webui).
 If you like this service, consider joining the horde yourself!

-Also check our sister project: [KoboldAI Horde](https://koboldai.net)
+Also check out our sister project: [KoboldAI Horde](https://koboldai.net)

 ## Stats